Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Simulated experiments

 We next compare the quality of the inferences across methods, including the GLASSO-BIC and GLASSO-EBIC.
 For all Bayesian methods we initialised the chains at the GLASSO-EBIC estimate and performed 15,000 iterations, discarding the first 5,000 for warmup.

-For $p = 100$, Figure \ref{fig:Inference_p100} compares the coverage of 95\% posterior credibility intervals for the truly non-zero $\Omega_{jk}^0$ (left panel), the frequentist false discovery rate (FDR, middle panel) and power (right panel) when thresholding $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ such that the average inclusion probability of declared edges was greater than 0.95, controlling the Bayesian FDR below 0.05 \citep{mueller:2004}.
+For $p = 100$, Figure \ref{fig:Inference_p100} compares the coverage of 95\% posterior credible intervals for the truly non-zero $\Omega_{jk}^0$ (left panel), the frequentist false discovery rate (FDR, middle panel) and power (right panel) when thresholding $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ such that the average inclusion probability of declared edges was greater than 0.95, controlling the Bayesian FDR below 0.05 \citep{mueller:2004}.
 Figure \ref{fig:Inference_p100_additional} additionally compares the ROC-AUC and mean absolute error (MAE) of $\hat{\Omega}_{jk}$ of each method.
 Reassuringly, Gibbs and GIMH produce almost identical inferences to the other exact Bayesian bdgraph and ssgraph, while as discussed, being more computationally efficient.
-The exception is the ill-conditioned setting where GIMH outperforms Gibbs and bdgraph, suggesting that the global proposal helped explore the posterior more efficiently.
 The performance of the pseudo-posterior methods was not drastically different to the exact posterior methods.
 However, regression.pl showed slightly reduced power and coverage, as was also observed in Figure \ref{fig:exact_vs_pseudo}.
 The FDR is also marginally larger for bdgraph.mpl than the other methods.
 In general, all Bayesian methods provided a good FDR control, as expected given the sparsity induced by the prior specification.
 As a consequence power was low, and hence the coverage was also below the nominal 0.95 level.
 Note that both power and coverage improved noticeably as $n$ grows.

+The Beta-Binomial and empirical Bayes priors achieved very similar inference to the Binomial fixed $\theta$ prior, providing marginally lower coverage and power, but marginally improved FDR.